Makeup Artist vs Beautician: Understanding the Real Difference Before You Book Your Beauty Service

 Pro Tip: Visit your beautician regularly for skincare routines like clean-up or facials to maintain healthy and glowing skin.

-A makeup artist is a specialist who is trained in the art of makeup application.
+A makeup artist is a specialist who is trained in the art of cosmetic application.
 Their expertise lies in:

 Makeup artists deeply understand facial features, skin tones, lighting effects, and camera readiness, making them the perfect choice for events where your look needs to be flawless and long-lasting.